ivalx1s/xcgen/README.md

 The `fetch` subcommand updates the repositories of dependencies.
 This command should be used when the XcodeGen project specification is updated with new version tags.

+The `clean` subcommand can be used to wipe all the Xcode and SPM related caches.